Trio (Marcin Wasilewski album)

-Trio is an album by Polish jazz pianist and composer Marcin Wasilewski recorded in 2004 and released on the ECM label.
+Trio is an album by Polish jazz pianist and composer Marcin Wasilewski, featuring bassist Slawomir Kurkiewicz and drummer Michal Miskiewicz, recorded in March 2004 and released on ECM April the following year.

 Reception

-The Allmusic review by Thom Jurek awarded the album 4 stars stating "While none of these men are flashy as soloists, they are seriously accomplished jazzmen with advanced ability to hang with anyone.
+The AllMusic review by Thom Jurek awarded the album 4 stars stating "While none of these men are flashy as soloists, they are seriously accomplished jazzmen with advanced ability to hang with anyone.
 They have the goods, the ideas, and the method.
 When playing together, they can literally astonish because they make it all sound so easy.
 It's been a few years since a piano trio's debut has literally sung, but this one does so unceasingly.
-It has color and space and drama and beauty in spades".
+It has color and space and drama and beauty in spades."

 Track listing

 All compositions by Marcin Wasilewski, Slawomir Kurkiewicz and Michal Miskiewicz except where noted.